 McGuffey Reading Services

-McGuffey Reading Clinical Services at the University of Virginia's Curry School of Education and Human Development is the oldest, continuously running university-based reading service in the country.
+McGuffey Reading Clinical Services at the University of Virginia's School of Education and Human Development is the oldest, continuously running university-based reading service in the country.
 McGuffey serves the local community and beyond to improve the lives of school-age children (pre-kindergarten through high school) who have experienced difficulty learning to read, write, and spell.
 As part of this mission, McGuffey offers the following services:

 - Diagnostic assessments for school-age children (elementary through high school)